Northshore School District

 The Northshore School District is a public school district covering portions of King County and Snohomish County, Washington.
-The district's service area covers the cities of Bothell, Brier, Lake Forest Park, Woodinville, and Kenmore as well as portions of unincorporated King and Snohomish Counties.
+The district's service area covers the cities of Bothell, Brier, Woodinville, and Kenmore as well as portions of unincorporated King and Snohomish Counties.

 The district is administered by a school board consisting of five members, each serving a district.
-Michael Tolley was appointed superintendent in July 2023.
+Justin Irish was appointed superintendent in July 2025.

 The Northshore School District was formed on March 2, 1959, by the consolidation of the Bothell and Woodinville school districts; the consolidation was approved by voters in both districts in a special election on February 24.

 In addition, the district was the first in the nation to close due to the Coronavirus outbreak.
 Bothell High School closed for disinfecting on February 27, 2020, before any other school in the United States had done so.